 A terminal value is a valuation shortcut, whereby a single value represents the present value of all future cash flows beyond that date.
 To project the cash flows in perpetuity for a regulated asset, a valuer would have to predict the outcome of regulatory reviews in each future period.
-However, rather than reconstructing a tariff review, a valuer can simply start with the asset base that the tariff seeks to provide compensation for and make adjustments for external factors that can affect value, such as efficiency targets.
+However, rather than reconstructing a tariff review, a valuer can simply start with the asset base for which the tariff seeks to provide compensation and make adjustments for external factors that can affect value, such as efficiency targets.

-In summary, even for regulated assets there are many reasons why market value can depart from invested amounts.
+In summary, even for regulated assets, there are many reasons why market value can depart from invested amounts.
 However, given the nature of regulation, it may be useful to compare a valuation against historical investments.

 Summary and proposed framework

 We conclude by proposing a framework to guide the selection and implementation of the AAV approach.
-This framework, depicted in Figure 4, reflects fundamental economic and financial valuation principles.
+This framework, depicted in Figure 4, below, reflects fundamental economic and financial valuation principles.

 When estimates of future cash flows can be observed or reliably estimated (step 1), the income approach (such as the DCF method) is the primary valuation tool (step 2).
 If this is not feasible, but there are reasonable comparable traded assets (step 3), the market approach can be used to estimate or infer the market value of the assets in question provided that appropriate adjustments are made to reflect differences between the subject assets and the comparable assets (step 4).

 If the assets are recorded at fair value (step 6), adopting the book value implicitly accepts the assumptions used in the financial accounts.
 So the valuer must consider whether the date of the financial accounts is close to the valuation date, and if the assumptions used in the accounts are appropriate for the valuation (step 7).
 If this is true, the book value may be used as a proxy for market value (step 8).
-When either the valuation date or assumptions in the accounts do not match those in the valuation at issue, another approach, income or market must be used (step 9).
+When either the valuation date or assumptions in the accounts do not match those in the valuation at issue, another approach – income or market – must be used (step 9).

 If the assets are recorded at historical cost (step 10), the values in the accounts will almost certainly fail to reflect market values, so book value will require adjustments.
-These adjustments arise from changes between the reporting and valuation date, which includes the passage of time, resolution of risks, and changes in market conditions.
+These adjustments arise from changes between the reporting and valuation date, which includes the passage of time, resolution of risks and changes in market conditions.
 Other adjustments are necessary because of accounting conventions, such as depreciation and inventory reporting rules.
-Accounting conventions also dictate the way companies report intangible assets, or perhaps not report them all, as is the case, for example, with non-capitalised expenses or internally generated goodwill.
+Accounting conventions also dictate the way companies report intangible assets – or perhaps not report them all, as is the case, for example, with non-capitalised expenses or internally generated goodwill.